 I was born and raised in San Diego, California and I currently live in Hemet, about 90 miles north of my home town.
 I moved here in 2011 to be much closer to my family who migrated here in 2000.
 I started The Equine Admin to keep in touch with my passion: Horses… and to work with those who breed, work and train them.
 I’ve always been a country girl at heart and it is my personal goal is to purchase a home in a rural location with room for horses and a few other barnyard critters.
-I would love to live “off the grid” as long as I still have a fast internet service so I can work and stay in touch with my far-flung friends!
+I would love to have a homestead of my own, as long as I still have a fast internet service so I can work and stay in touch with my far-flung friends!

 From earliest childhood I have been enamored with horses.
 I think I was born loving them!
 The first horse I had contact with (on a regular basis) belonged to my babysitter, Beverly.
 I was smitten by Judy, a very unremarkable bay mare.
 But, at that time, she was the most beautiful creature I had ever laid eyes on.
 She incited my imagination and started me early on the path to “horse crazy” at the age of 2 ½.